utsavkarkee/photosync/docs/docs/install/truenas.md

 <img
 src={require('./img/truenas03.png').default}
 width="100%"
-alt="Install Immich Screen"
+alt="Install  Photosync  Screen"
 className="border rounded-xl"
 />

 Accept the default values in **Application Name** and **Version**.

 Accept the default value in **Timezone** or change to match your local timezone.
-**Timezone** is only used by the Immich `exiftool` microservice if it cannot be determined from the image metadata.
+**Timezone** is only used by the  Photosync  `exiftool` microservice if it cannot be determined from the image metadata.

 Accept the default port in **Web Port**.